 - Find volunteer groups online that have the need for holiday workers.
-Be sure to first checkout their reputations and how secure the destination.
+Be sure to first checkout their reputations and how secure the destination is.

 One issue for all travelers is that holiday rates tend to soar.

 - One way to avoid higher costs is to go the way less traveled by.
-For example, if the tourist demand is for sunny beaches, check out the deep chill of northern Europe and Canada.
+For example, if the heavy tourist demand is for sunny beaches, check out the deep chill of northern Europe and Canada where prices are lower.

-- Find a suburban boutique hotel or B&B. If you are on a major transportation line, you can save but still have access to all the city can offer.
+- Find a suburban boutique hotel or bed and breakfasts.
+If you are on a major transportation line, you can save but still have easy access to all the city can offer.

 - Price airport motels.
 What these typical high rises may not have the Old World charm of historic in-town landmark hotels, the prices and deals can help keep your budget in line.
-I tried this once in Paris and had a great deal and full days in the City of Lights.
+I tried this once in Paris and found a cheap deal for lodging while being free all day to explore full days in the City of Lights.

-- Go online and look for house swaps and services for lodging.
+- Go online and look for house swaps and services in exchange for lodging.
 (If you are an animal lover, try to be a dog sitter at a top locale.)